silvandeleemput/memcnn/README.rst

 When using Python 3.* replace the ``python`` directive with the appropriate Python 3 directive.
 For example when using the MemCNN docker image use ``python3.6``.

+When MemCNN was installed using `pip` or from sources you might need to setup a configuration file before running this command.
+Read the corresponding section about how to do this here: https://memcnn.readthedocs.io/en/latest/installation.html

 Results
 -------